-Response: As of the last month of the year, a deduction for KPERS was made for each employee.
+Response: For the last month of the year, a deduction for KPERS was made.

 13) Compare the following items in the current year financial statement to the same items in the prior year financial statement, to determine if there is a variance of more than 25% per fund: 1) total cash receipts, 2) total cash disbursements, 3) encumbrances and accounts payable, and 4) ending unencumbered cash balance.
 For variances larger than 25%, examine the variance, then document and report on the reason.